How Amazon’s Private Label Brands Can Teach You To Scale Your Business

 Or, how about having a better understanding of a customer’s desire to see a well-regarded product in another color, fabric or configuration?

 All that is visible to Amazon.
 They are in a position to capitalize on that valuable information in their creation of new niche products to fill in gaps in the market.

-The vastness of this new eCommerce frontier is what makes new opportunities for individual sellers so numerous.
+The vastness of this new online selling frontier is what makes new opportunities for individual sellers so numerous.

 Private label sellers on Amazon simply need to identify the lucrative gaps in the freshly tilled business landscape.

-Your goal should be to find a way to duplicate Amazon’s successful approach and mine that same crucial data that will become the difference between being on the first page with the Buy Box, or languishing on page 5 of a prospective customer’s search results.
+Your goal should be to find a way to duplicate Amazon’s successful approach and mine that same crucial data that will become the difference between being on the first page with the Buy Box or languishing on page five of a prospective customer’s search results.

 SaaS (Software as a Service) is a method of software delivery that allows data to be accessed from any device with an internet connection and a web browser.

 It’s not a new idea, but like much of the prescient thought that springs forth from our institutes of higher learning, the idea out-paced the technological architecture to deliver it.

 The origins of a shared resource environment such as cloud computing date back to the 1960’s.
 In a 1961 speech to MIT students, John McCarthy, a renowned computer scientist that won the Turing award for his work in Artificial Intelligence, famously said, “computation may someday be organized as a public utility.”